Eat & Drink

 Atmospheric entertainment, riverside dining, and nightlife in a historical geisha district

 The Pontocho district in Kyoto centers on a long, paved alley lined with traditional wooden buildings.
 This is a place that mostly sleeps by day and comes alive at night.
+It has an array of bars and restaurants that attract gourmands and culture fans alike, with many that can welcome foreign guests in English and other languages.

 Every May, the Pontocho Kaburenjo Theater hosts Kamogawa Odori dances